 NFTs are all very well and good when it's rich teenagers on the internet investing in Nyan cat.
 But recently, some big-brained marketers have been discussing what this might mean for creators, and the creator economy.
-What this means for the decentralisation of content creation funding.
-What this means for annoyingly named social media platforms.
+Plus what this means for the decentralisation of content creation funding.
+Plus what this means for annoyingly named social media platforms.
+Looking at you, Bitclout.

 And with NFTs bringing in $2.4B in the second quarter of 2021 alone, which is not even accounting for off-chain sales, it's not looking like a passing fad.
 Plus, the number of active wallets also jumped 151.89% in the same time period.
 More wallets, means more potential buyers, which means more potential money for content creators.